 At a judge’s request, a facilitator can provide the following additional information from the quilt entry form:

 - The artist statement

 - Techniques used

 - Whether or not it was pieced and quilted by the same person

 All judging decisions should be primarily based on overall aesthetic value, originality and design of the quilts.
 However, the quality of workmanship is considered as it can affect the overall visual impact.
 All other things being equal, the judges will give preference to original work when awarding quilts.

 Judges are instructed to evaluate quilts based on the merits and quality of the quilt design and construction and shall endeavor not to allow personal biases regarding the subject matter or content of the quilt to influence any judging decisions.

 Final Award Selections

-If a quilt wins one of the overall awards (Best in Show, Best Quilting-Framed, Best Quilting-Frameless, and Excellence in Design), it is not eligible to win a place award in its category.
+If a quilt wins one of the overall awards (Best in Show, Best Machine Quilting, Best Hand Quilting, Best Original Modern Design, and MQG Award of Excellence), it is not eligible to win a place award in its category.